advoid/advoid.net/index.md

 <h2>Features</h2>

 * A mostly ad free internet browsing experience.
 * Full speed access to the internet is not limited by advoid.
-Traffic is not routed thru advoid.
 * No delay because of content inspection.
 * Pageload speedup because of request minimizing.
 * No impact on HTTPS browsing.